- About Us

 Room 710 Social Sciences Building

-The lecture will be in French with a translation by Bruno Chaouat, Chair of the Department of French & Italian, and Monica Kelly, JD, PhD.
+The lecture will be in French & English with a translation by Bruno Chaouat, Chair of the Department of French & Italian, and Monica Kelley, JD, PhD.

 This is the first and long-awaited visit of Richard Millet to the United States.
 Millet is the author of over twenty books of fiction, a prolific essayist, and a beacon of the contemporary French novel.
 His essays have provoked robust debate in Europe.
 His eclectic writings include autobiographical novels that explore questions of origin, mourning and dereliction.
 His most recent work is on Charlotte Salomon, a German Jewish artist murdered at Auschwitz.